 Most people associate allergies with runny noses, sinus congestion and sneezing, but in fact allergies can affect various organs, including the eyes.
 Because the eyes are often a significant component of your allergies, they deserve specific attention and treatment.
-Many who have ocular allergies experience itching as the primary source of discomfort, though some people have no itchiness but instead experience a burning sensation that causes them to rub their eyes.
-Other common symptoms include redness, lid swelling, tearing, light sensitivity, “grittiness” and swollen eye.
+Many who have ocular allergy experience itching as the primary source of discomfort, though some people have no itchiness but instead experience a burning sensation that causes them to rub their eyes.
+Other common eye allergy symptoms include redness, lid swelling, tearing, light sensitivity, “grittiness” and swollen eye.

 Typically, all allergy antihistamine treatments (topical, inhaled, nasal, oral, injectable) exacerbate dry eye.
-It is important to perform allergy skin testing to determine if allergy therapy is even needed and if so what times of the year (seasonal versus perennial need).
+It is important to perform allergy testing to determine if ocular allergy therapy is even needed and if so what times of the year (seasonal versus perennial need).
 Avoidance allergens is the primary treatment of choice and addition of portable HEPA air filters, utilization of dust mite covers for bed liners and pillow, frequent washing of towels, and regular shampooing of carpets, and even showers at night before bedtime all reduce allergen loads that insult your immune system.
 For the eyes specifically, use of cool compresses, chilled artificial tears, and topical antihistamines are useful, and Dr. Jackson prefers topical antihistamines that have the least dry eye side effects such as Bepreve or Lastacaft.
 With acute flare ups of inflammation, topical, nasal, and/or oral steroids may be needed for short course of treatment.
 Lastly, allergy shots (SCIT) or even sublingual immunotherapy (SLIT) under your tongue can be customizable based on your individual allergy skin test results.
-Allergy skin testing is done on the arm surface on both arms at Jacksoneye and can be scheduled and most likely covered by your insurance plan.
+Allergy testing is done on the arm surface on both arms at Jacksoneye and can be scheduled and most likely covered by your insurance plan.